Winifred Wagner: Early life and marriage to Siegfried Wagner

-After the death of Siegfried Wagner in 1930, Winifred Wagner took over the Bayreuth Festival, running it until the end of World War II.

 Friendship with Adolf Hitler

 In 1923, Winifred Wagner met Adolf Hitler, who greatly admired Richard Wagner's music.
 When Hitler was jailed for his part in the Munich Beer Hall Putsch, Wagner sent him food parcels and stationery on which Hitler's autobiography Mein Kampf may have been written.
-In the late 1930s, she served as Hitler's personal translator during treaty negotiations with Britain.

-Although Wagner remained personally faithful to Hitler, she denied that she ever supported the Nazi party.
+Although Wagner remained personally faithful to Hitler, she denied that she ever supported the Nazi Party.
 Her relationship with Hitler grew so close that by 1933 there were rumours of impending marriage (there were similar rumours about her love for English novelist Hugh Walpole).

-Haus Wahnfried, the Wagner home in Bayreuth, became Hitler's favorite retreat.
-Hitler gave the festival government assistance and tax-exempt status, and treated Wagner's children solicitously.
+Haus Wahnfried, the Wagner home in Bayreuth, became Hitler's favourite retreat.
+He stayed there on numerous occasions without his bodyguards, despite fears of his SS colleagues.
+Hitler gave the Bayreuth festival government assistance and tax-exempt status, and treated Wagner's children solicitously.

 According to biographer Brigitte Hamann, Wagner was reported to be "disgusted" by Hitler's persecution of the Jews.
 In one notable incident, in the late 1930s, a letter from her to Hitler prevented Hedwig and Alfred Pringsheim (whose daughter Katia was married to Thomas Mann) from being arrested by the Gestapo.
+Alfred Pringsheim was a fan of Richard Wagner, who he corresponded with and supported financially.
+He was also a patron of the Bayreuth Festival.

-According to Gottfried Wagner, Winifred Wagner's grandson, she never admitted the error of her ways.
-After the war, her posthumous devotion to the man she cryptically referred to as "USA" – for Unser Seliger Adolf (our blessed Adolf) – remained undimmed.
+According to Gottfried Wagner, Winifred Wagner's grandson, she never admitted any error to her ways.
+After the war, her posthumous devotion to Hitler, whom she referred to as "USA" – for Unser Seliger Adolf (our blessed Adolf) – remained undimmed.
 She corresponded with Hitler for nearly two decades.
 Scholars have not been allowed to see the letters, which have been kept locked away by Amélie Lafferentz, one of Winifred Wagner's grandchildren, who has insisted that they not be released until the whole family agrees to do so.